 - 1TB Attachment Storage

-- User, group, license management
+- User, group, and license management

-- Publish sheets, reports and dashboard
+- Publish sheets, reports, and dashboard

-Another good feature that's in the Business plan but not in the Pro Plan is activity logs.
+Another good feature of the Business plan is activity logs.
 The bigger your team, the more useful this function gets; it makes clear who has edited what on any given sheet.
-There's also way more storage available in the Business plan (1TB vs Pro's 20 GB) and a “planned vs actual” function (called Baseline) that easily lets you view how your actual work schedule differs from what you planned.
-It also adds the ability to manage groups and resources, control sheet ownership, as work with custom branding – the latter of which means you can insert your company logo.
+And with way more storage available in the Business plan (1TB vs Pro’s 20 GB), you can stay on top of your colleagues’ activities all the way through long-winded, complex projects.

-Smartsheet Enterprise costs
+Smartsheet Enterprise plan costs – Custom

 The tiers for enterprises lack any public pricing, since Smartsheet negotiates these costs on a case-by-case basis.
-Popular project management software solutions like Monday and Asana also apply this policy to their highest tier.
-Enterprise offers everything in the Business plan plus:
+Popular project management software solutions like monday.com and Asana also apply this policy to their highest tier.

 - Custom welcome and help screens